 Byzantine arts were mostly concerned with religious expression.
-One of the most profound Byzantine art characteristics was the translation of church theology into artistic forms such as sculptures, mosaics and paintings.
-These art pieces were produced in such rigid tradition that resulted in a highly sophisticated artistic style, which had remained unequalled in Western art.
+One of the most profound Byzantine art characteristics was the translation of church theology into artistic forms such as sculptures, mosaics, and paintings.
+These art pieces were produced in such rigid tradition that resulted in a highly sophisticated artistic style, which had remained unequaled in Western art.

 However, Byzantine art was highly marked by the revivals of classical aesthetics.
 Art historians believed that it was influenced by new modern aesthetics later on.
 One of the characteristics of classical art was its closest representation of reality or at least an attempt to mimic it.

 There are several Byzantine art definitions.
 One defined it as art pertaining to the style developed and elaborated by Byzantine and its provinces.
-As per definition, Byzantine art was chiefly ecclesiastical, highly formal with the use of rich sumptuous tones.
+As per definition, Byzantine art was chiefly ecclesiastical and highly formal with the use of rich sumptuous tones.